Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 "I just wish I’d caught the biodrone export sooner.
 Stopped it."

 "That," Daar said, "is bein’ taken care of.
 You’ve learned, Uriigo.
 That’s the bit that really matters.
-Now…tonight, at least ‘fer a little while…I wanna jus’ be a ‘Back an’ a Brother.
+Now... tonight, at least ‘fer a little while...
+I wanna jus’ be a ‘Back an’ a Brother.
 Of all the riches an’ power I have, that’s the only blessin’ ‘sides Naydi I ever wanted, an’ it’s the thing I almost never get.
 An’ right now, it’s what you need too, I think."

 On that score, Uriigo couldn’t argue.
 He plucked another fritter out of the bowl, duck-nodded, and, somehow, set his worries aside for the night.
 Daar grumbled in a friendly sort of way, smashed Uriigo affectionately against himself, and the two drifted off into a warm, comfortable sleep.